The Littles: Ashley

-Another younger cousin of Tom and Lucy.
-Portrayed as a tantrum-prone and rebellious spoiled brat, he often sabotages whatever his older cousins accomplish, only to feel bad about it when Tom and Lucy are put in danger as a result.
+A younger cousin of Tom and Lucy, and portrayed as a tantrum-prone and rebellious spoiled brat, he often sabotages whatever his older cousins accomplish, only to feel bad about it when Tom and Lucy are put in danger as a result.
 He appears only in the TV series during seasons two and three.

 Henry Bigg

 Henry Bigg is the boy who lives in a house with The Littles.
 He never discovers the Littles in the book series, but in the cartoon he is one of the few people who knows of the Littles' existence.

 The first season of the TV series never revealed how Henry learned about the Littles, as it opened with Henry telling the audience that he has "a very special secret" and is the only one who knows about the Littles.
 During the second season, the opening says that Tom and Lucy fell inside Henry's suitcase when he moved; he discovered them when he opened his suitcase afterward.
 In the final season, Henry traveled to other parts of the world with his parents, using a specially designed carrier (a hollowed-out camera case) to take the Littles with him.

-The movie Here Come the Littles follows the second season opening in that Tom and Lucy get trapped in Henry's suitcase.
-However, Henry doesn't discover them until much later, first seeing Grandpa and Dinky while mowing his Uncle Augustus' yard.
+The film Here Come the Littles follows the second season opening in that Tom and Lucy get trapped in Henry's suitcase, but Henry does not discover them until much later, first seeing Grandpa and Dinky while mowing his Uncle Augustus' yard.
 Augustus takes them away from Henry, believing them to be toys.
 To rescue Grandpa and Dinky, Tom and Lucy decide to reveal themselves to Henry, befriending him and asking him for help.

 Henry takes great care to keep other people, including his own parents, from learning about the Littles.
-In one episode, however ("Dinky's Doomsday Pizzas"), Henry betrayed the Littles when he learned that if he did, he would be on TV.
+In one episode, however ("Dinky's Doomsday Pizzas"), Henry betrayed the Littles when he learned that, if he did, he would be on television.
 The incident, and its resulting fallout, turned out to be only a dream, specifically Dinky's dream.